Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Computational Settings

-In \cite{petrova2003}, there were two extra assumptions in solving the mode coupling equation: The initial values are set at $z\sim0$, or $z\ll z_{p}$.
-And the final states refer to $z\rightarrow+\infty$.
-In practice we have found that the solution of Eqs.~\ref{eq:mode_coupling} is sensitive to $z_{0}$, therefore we set $z_{0}$ as a parameter to be fitted for each pulse longitude. $z_{1}$ is the altitude where magnetic field is too weak to sustain the assumption 4 for Eqs.~\ref{eq:mode_coupling}, and could be estimated with the equation (refer to e.g. \citealp{petrova2001})
+In \cite{petrova2003}, there were two additional assumptions employed when solving the mode coupling equation: The initial values were set at $z\sim0$, or $z\ll z_{p}$.
+Furthermore, the final states refer to $z\rightarrow+\infty$.
+In practice, we have found that the solution of Eqs.~\ref{eq:mode_coupling} is sensitive to $z_{0}$; therefore, we set $z_{0}$ as a parameter to be fitted for each pulse longitude, while $z_{1}$ is the altitude where the magnetic field is too weak to sustain the fourth assumption in Eqs.~\ref{eq:mode_coupling} and could be estimated with the following equation (e.g., \citealp{petrova2001}):

-where $B_{\mathrm{surf}}$ is the surface magnetic field strength, and could be derived from $P$ and $\dot{P}$ by assuming that magnetic dipole radiation dominates pulsar spin down~\citep[e.g.,][]{handbook}.
-Before running MCMC, we calculate $z_{1}$ using Eq.~\ref{eq:z1}, of all $(\kappa, \gamma/\kappa^{1/3},z_{0},\phi)$ in priorior PDFs, and choose the smallest $z_{1}$ (shown in Table~\ref{table:pulsars}) as the ending point of all integrations during MCMC.
-Since $z_{1}$ actually depends on pulse longitude $\phi$, we only gives an approximate value in Table~\ref{table:pulsars}.
+where $B_{\mathrm{surf}}$ is the surface magnetic field strength, which could be derived from $P$ and $\dot{P}$ by assuming that magnetic dipole radiation dominates the pulsar spin-down~\citep[e.g.,][]{handbook}.
+Before running MCMC, we calculated $z_{1}$ using Eq.~\ref{eq:z1}, of all $(\kappa, \gamma/\kappa^{1/3},z_{0},\phi)$ in the posterior PDFs.
+We chose the smallest $z_{1}$ (shown in Table~\ref{table:pulsars}) as the ending point of all integrations during MCMC.
+Since $z_{1}$ actually depends on the pulse longitude, $\phi$, we only give an approximate value in Table~\ref{table:pulsars}.